Dijon Air Base: World War II

 During World War II, the airport was attacked by the Luftwaffe on several occasions (10, 14 May) during the Battle of France.
 It was seized by the German Army in June.
 Initially, during the Occupation of France, it was used as a prisoner-of-war (POW) camp for French and Allied personnel, during August and September 1940, who surrendered during the German Blitzkrieg, being named "Front Stalag 155".
 While a POW camp, prisoners were used to clear the wreckage of destroyed aircraft and tear down destroyed buildings.
 German engineers moved in during the winter of 1940/1941 and expanded the main runway from 800 to 1400m in length, in addition to constructing many new buildings to replace the destroyed French facilities.

-The first operational Luftwaffe unit to take up residence at Dijon was IV/KG 55 "Greiff", in February 1941, consisting of three squadrons (Staffel) numbers 10, 11 and 12, equipped with twelve Heinkel 111 bombers each.
+The first operational Luftwaffe unit to take up residence at Dijon was IV/KG 55 "Greiff", in February 1941, consisting of three squadrons (Staffel) numbers 10, 11 and 12, equipped with twelve Heinkel He 111 bombers each.
 The unit also included a number of Gotha Go 145 and Junkers Ju 52s.
 This unit took part in many bombing missions over England.
 In March 1943, II/NJG4 arrived, a night fighter unit, equipped with three squadrons of Messerschmitt Bf 110s; Dornier Do 217 N-1s (RADAR equipped), and Junkers Ju 88 Ns.

 Also in 1943, I/Luftlandgeschwader 2. arrived at Dijon from the Crimea in the Eastern Front, equipped with Heinkel 111Z reconnaissance aircraft, as well as Gotha Go 242 gliders.
 The unit only stayed at Dijon briefly, being moved to Istres for use in the Italian Campaign.